mattermost/docs/source/welcome/log-in.rst

 *Available in legacy Mattermost Enterprise Edition E20*

-When enabled by your System Admin, you can log in with your Office 365 account using a one-click sign in option.
+When enabled by your System Admin, you can log in with your Office 365 account using a one-click login option.

 .. image:: ../images/sign-in-office365.png
   :alt: Log in to Mattermost with your Office 365 credentials.